-Electrical issues are one of the leading causes of house fires every year.
-Be on the lookout for any electrical problem in your home.
-Here are five warning signs that you should call an electrician.
+Electrical issues are one of the leading causes of house fires every year, including for Hackensack and Bergen County, NJ homeowners.
+Best to be on the lookout for any potential electrical problem in your home.
+Here are five warning signs for when it’s time to call in an electrician.

 Don’t Attempt to Repair Any Electrical Problem in Your Home

-Electricity is dangerous.
-This guide will help you identify issues, but don’t attempt to make repairs on your own.
+Electricity is very dangerous.
+This post will help you identify relevant issues, but don’t ever attempt to make repairs on your own – electical wiring is complicated and not for amateurs!
 Even replacing a light switch can be hazardous if not done correctly.
 Always have a licensed electrician handle any electrical repairs.

 1. Breakers That Frequently Trip

-The electrical system in your home should be rated to handle the demand from the appliances you use.
-If a certain breaker is frequently resetting, then it’s a sign that something isn’t right.
+The electrical system in your home should be rated to handle the demand from the various appliances you use.
+If a certain breaker is frequently resetting, that is a sign that something is not right.
 There could be a short in your wiring or the device that you’re plugging in might be damaged.
 If your breakers are tripping often, have a professional investigate the problem.